drkchn/mosa-upenn-SoC-2023/README.md

 ### Responsive Design
 1. All pages in the app are completely responsive
-2. They can be be viewed on any screen size without compromising the user experience
+2. The app can be viewed on any screen size without compromising the user experience

 ### See Our Code:
 1. Click on the `<>` icon